naughtyamerica/bg-secure/README.md

     BgSecure.url_for(url, secret, options = {})

 * url - Either a full url (http://example.com/path/file.ext) or a path (/path/file.ext) to the secure asset.
 The response will be returned the same as it was sent (with or without the host).
 A document relative path will cause an ArgumentError.
+A kind_of URI::HTTP may also be passed.
 * secret - Your shared secret key from BitGravity.
 * options - An optional hash of options (explained below).